griffin-h/superphot/docs/source/usage.rst

 Superphot runs in five steps:

 1. For each light curve, *fit* a model to the observations.
+This is the slowest step, but it can be done in parallel for a sample of light curves.
 2. *Compile* the parameters from all the model fits into a single table.
+This is a separate step in case you did step 1 on a different computer (as we did).
 3. *Extract* features from those models to be used for classification.
 4. Initialize the classifier and *train* it on the training set.
 5. Use the trained classifier to *classify* the test set.